 - Add BDD (Behavior-Driven development) specifications.
 For details, see Create BDD specifications.

-As you work in the ALM Octane Backlog, follow these work phases:
+As you work in the Backlog module, follow these work phases:

 |Build the product backlog||